matomo-org/plugin-LoginLdap/README.md

 sets the `$_SERVER['REMOTE_USER']` server variable, and LoginLdap will assume the user is already authenticated.

 This strategy will still connect to an LDAP server in order to synchronize user information, unless configured not to.

+_Note: With this auth strategy, any user that appears as a REMOTE_USER can login, even if they are not in LDAP._

 **Steps to enable**